tissuepaper6625/dao-bot1/README.md

 # dao-bot1
-Development/DAO Bot 1: Twitter-based meme coining bot extension to onboard and engage users into the Attention DAO.
+Development/DAO Bot 1: Building Prototype to onboard and engage users into the Attention DAO.

 Team Members: